-As of March 31, 2025, the two (2) principal common shareholders of the Company holding at least 5% of its common stock are SRC (with 52.68%) and SMC (with 19.10%) (in addition to PCD Nominee Corp., with 21.18%), following the buyback by the Company on March 18, 2025 of a total 459,156,097 common shares pursuant to the share buy-back program of the Company approved by the Board of Directors on March 4, 2025.
+The two (2) principal common shareholders of the Company holding at least 5% of its common stock as of the date of this report are SRC (52.68%) and SMC (19.10%).
 SRC is wholly-owned by SMC.
 SMC thus holds an aggregate 71.78% ownership of the common shares of the Company.

-The registered office address of Petron is at the SMC Head Office Complex, 40 San Miguel Avenue, Mandaluyong City.
+The registered office address of Petron is at the SMC Head Office Complex, 40 San Miguel Avenue, 1550 Mandaluyong City.